SinghTushar20/Learn-to-Code/08-Languages/JS Project Based Learning/01-cli basics/readme.md

 - Testing the module is also important so that bugs and glitches are minimized.

+- **Exiting a node Process**: Whenever a node program runs a process is created now every node program has a global object called process which gives us the info and control over that node process.

+  - With the process object we can also exit the program using `process.exit()` and can handle the exiting using `process.on('exit', _)` listener.
+  - Node docs says we shouldn't exit the process this way instead we set the exit code whenever we wanna exit and let the program exit itself properly later by examining the exit code we can determine the situation.
+  - exit code 0 mean the exit happen properly while 1 mean it was a fatal error there are more which we can see in the docs.

+- Doing everything from zero is great for learning but for a large project things might go out of hand real quick so we should use frameworks.
-- Some good packages for creating a node cli tool are chalk, log-symbol, or framework like meow, oclif etc.
+  - Some good packages for creating a node cli tool are chalk, log-symbol, commander, sade or framework like meow, oclif etc.